LucidtechAI/las-docs/python/3.6/quickstart.md

 auth_endpoint = <authorization endpoint>
 ```

-Optionally, you may provide a Credentials object when to ApiClient's constructor.
+Optionally, you may provide a Credentials object when to Client's constructor.
 See details
 [here](reference.html#module-las.credentials).

 Contact Lucidtech at [hello@lucidtech.ai](mailto:hello@lucidtech.ai) to get access_key_id, secret_access_key and api_key